Same-sex marriage in Colorado: Native American nations

+Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
+Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
+In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
+Historically, this identity sometimes allowed for unions between two people of the same biological sex.
+The Ute refer to two-spirit individuals as tuwasawich ([tuˈwasawitʃ]).
+Traditionally, they could marry men or women, while some remained unmarried.

 Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 10,045 same-sex couples were living in Colorado.
 By 2005, this had increased to 15,915 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, except Cheyenne and Hinsdale, and constituted 1.1% of coupled households and 0.6% of all households in the state.
 Most couples lived in Denver, Jefferson and Arapahoe counties, and the counties with the highest percentage of same-sex couples were Denver (1.22% of all county households) and Gilpin (1.13%).
 Same-sex partners in Colorado were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 14% of same-sex couples in Colorado were raising children under the age of 18, with an estimated 4,091 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 14,148 married same-sex couple households (5,978 male couples and 8,170 female couples) and 10,414 unmarried same-sex couple households in Colorado.